Attempt to deter by threat or resist by force an executive officer in performing any duty

 Advice and Comments

 Obstruction of justice is an AF if a year or more is imposed.
 After some litigation, in 2020 the Ninth Circuit held that the definition of obstruction requires interference with an existing proceeding or investigation; it rejected the BIA’s definition that also included interference with a “reasonably foreseeable” proceeding or investigation.
-Valenzuela-Gallardo II.
-PC 69 is not obstruction under Valenzuela-Gallardo II.
-However, a petition for rehearing en banc is pending in the case, so defenders should continue to act conservatively and seek 364 days or less.
-For immigration advocates, best practice is to defer affirmative applications that rely on Valenzuela-Gallardo II, but of course advocates in removal proceedings should cite this decision and make all arguments.
+Valenzuela-Gallardo II; petition for rehearing denied.
+Thus while it is best to avoid it, in the Ninth Circuit a PC 69 with a year or more imposed is not an AF.

 COV / CIMT: As always, although this is not required under the categorical approach, the best practice is to give D extra protection by pleading specifically to offensive touching.